Amplitude Structure of Optical Vortices Determines Annihilation Dynamics

+We show that annihilation dynamics between oppositely charged optical vortex pairs can be manipulated by the initial size of the vortex cores, consistent with hydrodynamics.
+When sufficiently close together, vortices with strongly overlapped cores annihilate more quickly than vortices with smaller cores that must wait for diffraction to cause meaningful core overlap.
+Numerical simulations and experimental measurements for vortices with hyperbolic tangent cores of various initial sizes show that hydrodynamics governs their motion, and reveal distinct phases of vortex recombination; decreasing the core size of an annihilating pair can prevent the annihilation event.

-Vortices and their dynamics have fascinated scientists for centuries because of their prevalence in both classical and quantum mechanical systems~\cite{milne1996theoretical,faber1995fluid,gessner2019imaging,groszek2018motion,nilsen2006velocity,haldane1985quantum}.
-Significant efforts have been made particularly in studying optical vortices, with a subset of the work dedicated to quantifying optical vortex dynamics in laser beams~\cite{indebetouw1993optical,rozas1997propagation,roux1995dynamical,roux2004coupling}.
+Vortices and their dynamics have fascinated scientists for centuries because of their prevalence in both classical and quantum mechanical systems~\cite{milne1996theoretical, gessner2019imaging, groszek2018motion, nilsen2006velocity, haldane1985quantum}.
+Significant efforts have been made particularly in studying optical vortices, with a subset of the work dedicated to quantifying optical vortex dynamics in laser beams, including work focused on vortex pairs~\cite{indebetouw1993optical, rozas1997propagation, roux1995dynamical, roux2004coupling}.
 Recent work also showed that by treating light as a two-dimensional compressible fluid, the dynamics of optical vortices can be fully understood by including vortex ellipticity in the hydrodynamic models~\cite{andersen2021tilt}.
 However, even without considering vortex ellipticity, changes in the background field gradients impact vortex dynamics.
 For example, by adding an additional phase gradient to a Gaussian field containing an oppositely charged vortex pair, the annihilation rate is accelerated~\cite{chen2008accelerating}.
-The dynamics of same charge optical vortex pairs with small or large core structure were also compared, revealing different dynamical results~\cite{rozas1997experimental,rozas1997propagation}.
-The impact of changing the initial size of the vortices in this way for an oppositely charged pair has yet to be considered.
+The dynamics of same-charge optical vortex pairs with small or large core structure were also compared, revealing different dynamical results~\cite{rozas1997experimental,rozas1997propagation}.
+The impact of changing the initial size of the vortices in this way for an oppositely charged pair and the direct impact of these changes to the initial field on annihilation events or dynamics has yet to be considered.

-Just as the phase gradients can be used to change the rate of annihilation between vortex pairs\cite{chen2008accelerating}, it is reasonable to think that one could instead change the amplitude gradients in the system to alter the overall dynamics.
-For example, consider an oppositely charged vortex pair in a free-space, low power Gaussian beam with cores of varying size.
-The dynamics in the transverse plane are as shown in Fig. \ref{fig:numerical}, where the vortex pairs have distinct trajectories that depend on the initial vortex size.